idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - **Business Results**: Did we make the right widgets on time and budget?
 - **People Growing**: Are the works happy based on surveys
 - **Egineering Efficiency and Technical Assets**: Is our factory solid and able to make new stuff quickly and maintain production?

-### How do you build a new team?

-#### People boot strap.

-In the ideal world:

-- Start with a high level view of the business
-- Put in places the senior developers to build out the architecture and process
-- Start working by getting your SDE-IIs and SDE-Is

-In the real world:

-- Vague Idea
-- Add people as you find them (however, hard stop when too many juniors)
-- Pick some easy wins, and get those started, ready to pick up debt to see what we can do.
-- As you wait to hire more experienced folks try to borrow folks from other teams ideally for a rotation or at least for bar raising designs, architecture and mentorship

-#### Charter/Execution boot strap

-- North star vision
-- First experiments in tech and market
-- Find the first wins to tune
-- Build out early roadmap and product.
-- Continuous improvement as people join.

 ### Hardest part about being a manager